- All About Life Settlement Brokers -

-Most brokers manage these bidding rounds manually.
+Most life settlement brokers manage these bidding rounds manually.
 Harbor Life Settlements’ sister company, Harbor Life Brokerage, is owned by the same team and operated under the same CEO, Lucas Siegel.
 With a custom-build, proprietary auction site, we’re able to take a more automated approach.
-As the world’s most advanced life settlement auction site, it caters to the market’s largest buyers to drive up the price of the policy, so you get the highest payout.
+As the world’s most advanced life settlement auction site, it caters to the market’s largest buyers to put your policy in front of more people and drive up the price of the policy, so you get the highest payout.

 When bidding closes, your life settlement broker selects the winning bid and reports back to you.

 5. Close the sale

 Once you accept the winning bid, your broker assembles a closing package.
 The exact documentation needed is usually defined by state law for life settlement contracts and can include the following: